section-engineering-education/engineering-education/content/articles/ssh-tunneling/index.md

 In some instances,  let's say our remote IP address is forbidden from our local network i.e, our ISP is blocking access to specific domains, we can tunnel it through our secure SSH and then make our public SSH server request on our behalf.

 ### Remote port forwarding
 Remote port forwarding is significant when we want other people to access our local resources.
-For instance, if we have a web server on our machines and there is a need to send a URL for testing our application to someone.
+For instance, when we have a web server on our machines and there is a need to send a URL for testing our application to someone.

 Remote port forwarding allows us to use our public SSH server as a centralized location and request the public server to listen to its ports.
 Through this, any traffic that goes through its ports is forwarded to our server.